chevdor/subwasm/README.md

 ### Metadata JSON and jq tricks

 `jq` can be used to reprocess the json output.
 For instance, removing all the documentation from the metadata makes it significantly smaller.
-The example below shows how to remove `documentation`, `value` and `default` for a version easier on the eyes for human parsing…​
+The example below shows how to remove `documentation`, `value` and `default` making it much easier on the eyes for human parsing…​

         subwasm --json meta runtime.wasm | jq 'del( .. | .documentation?, .default?, .value? )'